MohamedAmineOuali/OpenSuSe-Configurations/Install Nvidia driver on OpenSuse (optimus laptops)/README.md

   | x11-video-nvidiaG05 | package | 418.56-9.1  | x86_64 | NVIDIA
 ```
 Then you can use zypper to install

     $ sudo zypper in <x11-video-nvidiaG04 or x11-video-nvidiaG05>

 #### Install bbswitch
 Powering off the NVIDIA card when not in use is very efficient for significantly decreasing power consumption (thus increase battery life) and temperature.
 However, this is complicated by the fact that the card can be powered off only when the NVIDIA kernel modules are not loaded.

-bbswitch is the kernel module that makes it possible to power off the NVIDIA card entirely.
+`bbswitch` is the kernel module that makes it possible to power off the NVIDIA card entirely.
 Install it with:

     $ sudo zypper in bbswitch

 #### Install Prime
 SUSE Prime is a tool used for switching between integrated Intel GPU and NVIDIA GPU on Optimus laptops.
-It is alternative to Bumblebee.
+It is an alternative to Bumblebee.

-With SUSE Prime setup, all applications render either on Intel or on NVIDIA.
+With the SUSE Prime setup, all applications render either on Intel or on NVIDIA.
 You can switch between them using a prime-select tool.
-Log-out and log-in is required for the change to take effect.
+Logout and login are required for the change to take effect.

     $ zypper install suse-prime

 ### Config
 ####Blacklist the NVIDIA modules so it can be loaded only when necessary

-NOTE: Configuration should be done before reboot to prevent any potential problem like back screen
+NOTE: Configuration should be done before rebooting to prevent any potential problem like back screen

 The NVIDIA openSUSE package adds the NVIDIA driver modules to the kernel initrd image.
 This will make the system always load them on boot.
-This is problematic for disabling the NVIDIA card with bbswitch as it can only turn off the card when the modules are not loaded.
+This is problematic for disabling the NVIDIA card with `bbswitch` as it can only turn off the card when the modules are not loaded.
 Instead of unloading the modules before making use of bbswitch, the reverse is way easier: have the NVIDIA modules always unloaded and load them only when needed.
 To prevent the modules from being automatically loaded on boot, we need to blacklist them in initrd.
 This is easily done with:

     $ move 09-nvidia-blacklist.conf to /etc/modprobe.d/

-Now we run this command `sudo dracut -f` to take the blacklist in to consideration
+Now we run this command `sudo dracut -f` to take the blacklist into consideration

 This will also blacklist the nouveau module which can really get in the way with Optimus and causing black screens.

-NOTE: nouveau is open source driver for NVIDA.
-IN fact there is two driver for NVIDIA:
+NOTE: nouveau is an open-source driver for NVIDIA.
+There are two drivers for NVIDIA:
-* NVIDIA proprietery driver
+* NVIDIA proprietary driver
 * nouveau developed by the community

-=> For this tutorial we are not using nouveau so it should not be loaded automatically
+&#8594; For this tutorial we are not using nouveau so it should not be loaded automatically

 ### Usage

-#### Use the GPU for specific apps that use CUDA (like tensorflow, opencv)
+#### Use the GPU for specific apps that use CUDA (like TensorFlow, OpenCV)
-you can use the script file gpu-nvidia to start or turn of you gpu
+You can use the script file `gpu-nvidia` to start or turn off you GPU

-Note: You should add execution permission to be able to execute the script after download
+&#8594; Note: You should add execution permission to be able to execute the script after download

     $ chmod u+x gpu-nvidia

-To start
+To turn on

     $ sudo gpu-nvidia start